 The consumer may poll for extra results at any time between 10 and 30 seconds.

 The search transaction must be held open for 30 seconds on the MSR.
-Any subsequent results from other MSRs or call to retrieveResults may be ignored.
+Any subsequent results from other MSRs or call to retrieveResult may be ignored.

 The MSR must return only new data each time the poll is done.